 This is a guest post from interventionist and family counselor Ricki Townsend,.
 Ricki volunteers to lead Clean & Sober Recovery Services' FREE and confidential family support meetings.
 Call us at (916) 990-0190 to learn more.

-As an interventionist and family counselor, I’ve frequently been asked when an intervention is called for, and here’s the answer, in a nutshell: An intervention comes about when a family has tried everything and is at the end of their rope.
+As an interventionist and family counselor, I’ve frequently been asked how to do an intervention and when to do an intervention.
+Here’s the answer, in a nutshell: An intervention comes about when a family has tried everything and is at the end of their rope.
 They have exhausted every approach: crying, screaming, watching like a hawk, grounding teens or even leaving their spouse for a while.
 They may have also had their fill of visits to the Emergency Room and have perhaps even witnessed a close call from an overdose.
 They are exhausted, and they are becoming depleted – physically, mentally and emotionally — much like their beloved addict.
 Finally, they call out for help, most likely because another crisis is on the doorstep or just around the corner.

 When that time comes, the healthiest and most successful approach would be to work with a board-registered interventionist.
 It is important for families to work with a professional interventionist who is not acquainted with the “addicted loved one” because the therapeutic relationship needs to be objective in order to be successful.
 There needs to be detachment from persons and personalities.